AbdoPrDZ/ngx-smart-proxy-pass/README.md

       "glg": {
         "key": "glg",
         "target_host": "www.google.com",
-        "tokens": [
-          "test-token",
-          "test-token1"
-        ]
       },
       "api_key2": {
         "key": "api_key2",
         "target_host": "www.facebook.com",
-        "tokens": [
-          "test-token",
-          "test-token2"
-        ]
       }
     }
     ```

-3. When you use host access method you need to create host endpoint to verify the API-KEY and API-TOKEN and return the target host
+3. When you use host access method you need to create host endpoint to verify the API-KEY and return the target host

     `flask_app.py` example:
     ```python